studiofuga/RfMultibot/Readme.md

 - `BSKY_DB` is the name of the bsky database, if you want to change the default name and location.
 By default, the database will be named `bsky-bot.db` and will be located in `DATADIR` if present.
 If `BSKY_DB` is specified, `DATADIR` will not be prepended.
+- `BSKY_MAX_POST`: Set the maximum number of entries to post, to avoid flooding the server.
+This is useful when starting the bot with an empty db.

 ## Building the docker image